ept/invoicing/_posts/2009-02-12-ruby-invoicing-gem-version-0-1-released.md

 After learning the basics of accounting, I still find it dead boring.
-And that is really the reason why I took the Bid for Wine code in January 2009 and started extracting a general-purpose finance handling framework out of it: I wanted to find a neat representation of the data, one which made both me as a develoepr happy and also satisfied the accountants; and I wanted to package it up so that I wouldn't have to think about the financial stuff any more than necessary: I wanted to make it go away, not by ignoring it, but by automating it as much as possible, and by
+And that is really the reason why I took the Bid for Wine code in January 2009 and started extracting a general-purpose finance handling framework out of it: I wanted to find a neat representation of the data, one which made both me as a developer happy and also satisfied the accountants; and I wanted to package it up so that I wouldn't have to think about the financial stuff any more than necessary: I wanted to make it go away, not by ignoring it, but by automating it as much as possible, and by